jegirhiny/weather-app/README.md

 # weather-app
-This is a simple weather web application that allows users to check the current weather and forecast for a specific location.
+A simple web application that allows users to check the current weather and forecast for a specific location.
 The app provides various weather-related information, including temperature, precipitation, wind, UV index, humidity, air quality, visibility, and more.
 Users can search for a city or zip code to get the weather details for their desired location.

 ### Project Structure
 - `/images` Various images used for icons and visual elements.